martishin/arduino-tinyml-digits-recognition-mnist/README.md

 ## How to Run
 Add the project to [Arduino IDE](https://www.arduino.cc/en/software/) using `Sketch -> Include Library -> Add .ZIP Library...`.
 Once the library has been added, go to `File -> Examples`.
 You should see an entry within the list named `martishin-mnist_inferencing`.
-Select it and click `nano_ble33_sense -> nano_ble33_sense_camera` to load the example.
+Select it and click `nano_ble33_sense -> nano_ble33_sense_camera` to load the project.

-Use the Arduino IDE to build and upload the example.
+Use the Arduino IDE to build and upload the project.
 Once it is running, you can see inference results using `Serial Monitor`:

 ```
 Starting inferencing in 2 seconds...